sboosali/wagon-challenge/README.md

 E. Dependencies: the `parsec` package I've used before, `lens` is used in a minor way, `pipes` is to compare against my iterator, and I thought a simple streaming problem would be a good excuse to learn the `foldl` package.
 I think this is what I would do (1) on the job (2) to save the most time.
 This way, I can focus my efforts on Haskell-y things like rich types and purity.
 In a follow-up, I could also use only the standard library, if you want me to.

+F. By the way, I tend to document my code a lot, and break things up nicely into modules and functions.
+For time, here I just wrote a long list of declarations.
+I did go back and clean it up a little by making the imports qualified or explicit.

 2
 ==